crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+- insertion layer tool
+  - `hoveringInspectorNodeIds`
+  - ability to insert into layer directly

 - explicit slots
-  - paperclip updates
-  - define hotkey
-  - panel view for component
   - ability to define name for export
 - update compiler to use slots
 - refactor to use slots
 - ensure that all child overrides gone